-So, almost half an hour for Biology portion and 120 minutes for the rest of three MDCAT portions.
-After Biology portion, try to attempt Physics portion since it's a bit complicated.
+So, almost half an hour for the Biology portion and 120 minutes for the rest of the three MDCAT portions.
+After the Biology portion, try to attempt the Physics portion since it's a bit complicated.

 There is a free to join MDCAT by Nearpeer Facebook group that you must join to discuss our daily tips and tricks to attempt MDCAT.

-Solve as many questions as possible during your prep days because there are some specific type of questions that are repeated in MDCAT every year.
+Solve as many questions as possible during your MDCAT preparation days because there are some specific types of questions that are repeated in MDCAT every year.
 You should have a maximum practice of such questions beforehand so you don't spend too much time on them during the exam day.

-But you can make your MDCAT Preparation easy for sure by taking Online MDCAT Course by Nearpeer.
-Remember: Self Study > Attending coaching classes.
+But you can make your MDCAT Preparation easy for sure by taking the Online MDCAT Course by Nearpeer.
+Remember Self Study > Attending coaching classes.
 Nearpeer allows you to optimize your self-study as you can study everything from the comfort of your home without wasting time in academy coaching classes.